About the Djilba Wildflower Festival

 The Esperance Wildflower Festival celebrates the diversity of native flora in our region.
 Variations over millennia, in climate, soil composition, and competition with other plants and animals have shaped the evolution of the species we see today.

-This year's Festival builds on and extends the partnerships developed over the last 5 years.
-Esperance Tjaltjraak Native Title Aboriginal Corporation has stepped up to take on the role of overall program and event coordination and promotion, joining the organising committee of representatives from the Esperance Wildflower Society and the Anglican Parish who share responsibility for planning and coordinating the Festival.
-The Parish continues to provide catering services and two of the venues, the Wildflower Society will manage the botanical aspects the event including the collection, identification and display of plant specimens and Esperance Community Arts will provide support for the art competitions and exhibitions.
+This year's Festival builds on the partnerships developed over the last 6 years.
+Esperance Tjaltjraak Native Title Aboriginal Corporation stepped up to take on the role of overall program and event coordination and promotion in 2024, joining the organising committee of representatives from the Esperance Wildflower Society, the Anglican Parish and Esperacne Community Arts who share responsibility for planning and delivering the Festival.
+The Parish continues to provide catering services and two of the venues, the Wildflower Society manages the botanical aspects of the event including the collection, identification and display of plant specimens and Esperance Community Arts provides ongoing support for the art competitions and exhibitions.

 Development of the Esperance Wildflower Festival Logo